serudda/stylepills-client/run_project.md

     ``REACT_APP_LOCAL_ENV=local npm start``

    NOTE: **create-react-app** assigns ```development``` when your work locally and does not allow override ```NODE_ENV``` variables, so it's necessary to create a temporal env variable (```REACT_APP_LOCAL_ENV```) in order to know if we're working localy.

+3. To debug on Visual Code is neccesary to have running the server in the terminal (step 2.).
+Open de Visual Code Debug, and press 'Launch Chrome against localhost'